reactiflux/reactiflux.com/pages/transcripts/lelald-richardson.md

 **A:** I don't think there is a ton of custom stuff that we use that I can think of.
 I mean there's a number of native modules and stuff that helps us integrate into the app infra we already had set up, but in addition to that, there's not that much.
 I've built a couple of things based on static analysis that provide some really helpful infra for us (for instance we use static analysis for deep links, some prefetching / performance optimizations, and some bundle optimizations), and in general I think static analysis is a powerful tool.
 We are also building some custom stuff that will work on top of graphql.
 I've built some "devtool" type scripts that do some view hierarchy analysis and try to make some perf related recommendations / warnings to engineers.
 If you have more specific questions about the stack I might be able to answer better :)

-Also, we just spent some time refining import-js (a library for editor plugins) that I think is really exciting and improves some DX
+Also, we just spent some time refining import-js (a library for editor plugins) that I think is really exciting and improves some DX.

 ---

-**Q:** What message solution do you use ?
-Pusher or something ?
+**Q:** What message solution do you use?
+Pusher or something?

 **A:** We have an internally built messaging framework that has gone under a lot of different changes and ownership.
 There is now a separate dedicated messaging team at airbnb, so I think we will start to see some big improvements there on the airbnb platform.

 ---

-**Q:** Could you suggest any message solution to use ?
+**Q:** Could you suggest any message solution to use?

 **A:** I don't know how much insight I have here.
 I know that Layer is a very popular choice for iOS.
 For RN, check out "gifted chat".
 Not sure if it's production ready or not, but might be a good starting point.
-I started a JS-based messaging framework here internally that i'm not super involved with anymore, but some day we might open source that.
+I started a JS-based messaging framework here internally that I'm not super involved with anymore, but some day we might open source that.
 I dunno, sorry! :)

 ---

 **Q:** How viable do you think react native will be in the future, do you think it's just a little hype thing that will die in a few years, as apps get more complex will it stand the test of time?

-**A:** I think RN will only continue to get more viable, not less. but that doesn't mean that something new won't come that matches or beats all of the value props of RN, rendering it obsolete. only time will tell.
+**A:** I think RN will only continue to get more viable, not less.
+But that doesn't mean that something new won't come that matches or beats all of the value props of RN, rendering it obsolete.
+Only time will tell.
 I think RN will be popular in ~2 years, but ~5 years out I think it could be anything.

 ---